drvinceknight/cfm/nbs/chapters/01-using-notebooks/main.md

 To write markdown click no a cell and change the type to `Markdown`, you can do this by click on `Cell`, `Cell Type` or by using the scroll wheel in the menu bar.

-Markdown is a simple "mark up" language that allows you to write and include various types of formatting which include:
+Markdown is a lightweight "mark up" language that allows you to write and include various types of formatting which include:

 1. Headings;
 2. Bold and italics;
 3. Ordered and unordered lists;
-4. Code (which will only be displayed but not executed);
+4. Code (which will only be displayed but not run);
 5. Hyperlinks

 The syntax is relatively straightfoward and the following is a good guide: